Fordham Graduate School of Social Service

-The Fordham Graduate School of Social Service (GSS) is one of the six graduate schools of Fordham University.
-U.S. News & World Report has routinely ranked it among the top schools for social work in the United States.
+Fordham Graduate School of Social Service is the graduate school for social work of Fordham University.

 History

-The Graduate School of Social Work was founded in 1916 and is typically consided among one of the oldest and largest social work schools in the United States.
+The Graduate School of Social Work was founded in 1916 and is typically considered one of the oldest and largest social work schools in the United States.

 Originally located in the Leon Lowenstein Center at Fordham's Lincoln Center campus, the School has since expanded to offer instruction across three of Fordham's campuses in the New York City area.
 The school expanded in 1975, 1997, and 2008.

 GSS expanded their program in 2014 to include a hybrid model of study allowing students the option to take courses online and at Molloy College.
 Today, the School offers in-person, hybrid, and fully online programs.

-Offerings & Programs

-Degree Offerings

-GSS offers the following degree programs: